10 Amazing Short Skoolie Conversions

 Considering a Short Skoolie Bus Conversion for Van Life?

 With their customizability, interior space, and wide availability, short skoolies are a great option.

 But what about fuel economy & repairs?
 And what kind of conversion can you build with a short skoolie?

 10 Amazing Short Skoolie Bus Conversions

-With lots of interior space, short skoolies provide a great platform for designing a layout… but which is the best?
+With lots of interior space, short skoolies & full-size school bus conversions provide a great platform for designing a layout… but which is the best?

 Here are 10 of the coolest Short Skoolies ever:

 #10: Solar-Powered Short Bus Conversion with Cedar Shower

 - Highlights: This DIY short skoolie conversion has an L-shaped kitchen across from a cozy couch booth.
 The cedar shower has a sliding door and storage for a toilet inside.
 The rear bed sits sideways over a small fridge.
 The bus features vinyl campervan friendly flooring and is 100% powered by roof-top solar panels.

 - Van: 1993 GMC Thomas Bus